kmgill/cassini_processing/README.md

 ## Overview

-This is a collection of Python and shell scripts for processing Cassini imagery from their PDS archived IMG files into either ISIS3 cube files or TIFFs.
+This is a collection of Python and shell scripts for processing Cassini imagery from their PDS archived IMG files into both ISIS3 cube files and TIFFs.
 The scripts require a working and initialized installation of the USGS ISIS3 software from https://isis.astrogeology.usgs.gov/.
 Ensure the Cassini kernels are all installed.

+These alone do not produce the lovely full-color images you see as the finished products.
+Images output by these scripts would likely require additional work in Photoshop (or your favorite photo editing software).
+A working knowledge of ISIS3 also comes in handy.

 ## Scripts